rjury-sumo/sumo-content-powershell/docs/folders.md

 get-PersonalFolder
 ```

-## admin recommended and global folders
+## get-folderGlobalContent: admin recommended and global folders
-You must start an export job for these.
-If you get-adminrecommended/get-global you get back just the id of the export job.
-This will return a list of children content objects that do NOT include a children property.
+Accessing global folders is complex vs personal folder so to simplify you can simply call get-folderGlobalContent

 ```
 get-folderGlobalContent -type global
 get-folderGlobalContent -type adminRecommended
 ```

+This will return a list of children content objects that do NOT include a children property so you must use get-folder on those to recurse.

+## behind the scenes
+this will start an export job using the global or admin recommended endpoint using say: ```https://api.au.sumologic.com/api/v2/content/folders/adminRecommended```

+You must start an export job for these.
+If you get-adminrecommended/get-global you get back **just the id of the export job**.
+You must then poll the job till completion and return an actual id and child object.
+One the job is completed you can request the result for example: ```https://api.au.sumologic.com/api/v2/content/folders/adminRecommended/{jobId}/result ```

 ## create a folder
 use new-folder specifying the parent folder id.